stylify/web/content/blog/style-your-nette-framework-website-faster-with-stylify-css.md

 createdAt: 'July 9, 2022'
 ---

-Style your Nette Framework website faster with [Stylify](https://stylifycss.com).
+Style your Nette Framework website faster with <nuxt-link to="/">Stylify</nuxt-link>.
 Don't study selectors and syntax.
 Use pure CSS syntax and get generated CSS with advanced optimization for production.

 For the example below, you can check out the [Nette Framework Integration Example](https://github.com/stylify/integrations-examples/tree/master/nette).